wacncontent/CustomizeTool/output/articles/storage/storage-blob-snapshots.md

 > [AZURE.NOTE] Best practices dictate that you manage snapshots carefully to avoid extra charges.
 We recommend that you manage snapshots in the following manner:

 > - Delete and re-create snapshots associated with a blob whenever you update the blob, even if you are updating with identical data, unless your application design requires that you maintain snapshots.
-By deleting and re-creating the blob’s snapshots, you can ensure that the blob and snapshots do not diverge.
+By deleting and re-creating the blob's snapshots, you can ensure that the blob and snapshots do not diverge.

 > - If you are maintaining snapshots for a blob, avoid calling **UploadFile**, **UploadText**, **UploadStream**, or **UploadByteArray** to update the blob, as those methods replace all of the blocks in the blob.
 Instead, update the fewest possible number of blocks by using the **PutBlock** and **PutBlockList** methods.